 The topics of discussion and overall tone for LinkedIn are generally more serious and straightforward than other social media platforms.

-This doesn’t mean you have to sound or look like a corporate robot, but it does mean that LinkedIn probably not the best place to share your thoughts on your favorite sports team or video game.
-Unless you’re trying to work in sports or video games, in which case that could be appropriate.
+This doesn’t mean you have to sound or look like a corporate robot, but it does mean that LinkedIn is probably not the best place to share your thoughts on your favorite sports team or video game.
+(Unless you’re trying to work in sports or video games, in which case that could be appropriate).

 Likewise, don’t use LinkedIn to express your political opinions, shower thoughts, or social commentary.
 Save that for Facebook and Twitter.

 2. Connect with as Many People as Possible

 Don’t be annoying or weird, but don’t be afraid to accept connection requests or offer to connect with the people LinkedIn suggests.
 You never know who might be valuable to know.

 Connecting doesn’t cost you anything, so it can’t hurt.
 I’d say that in general, you don’t have to know someone as well to connect with them on LinkedIn as you would to add them on Facebook.
 And what’s more, LinkedIn works to connect you with people with whom you already have a connection.

 When you do connect with someone, however, make sure to personalize the default message that LinkedIn uses for connection requests.
 You don’t have to make it elaborate or long, but do make it personal.
 If you can explain (or remind) someone why it makes sense to connect with you, they’ll be more likely to accept.